Lice love my hair

 by: Anonymous

-I was given a product that worked called.
-Pacific Holistics Koo-dies with Neem Shampoo.
+I was given a product that worked called Pacific Holistics Koo-dies with Neem Shampoo.
 After one day I noticed a difference.
-Your hair will feel waxy.
-But that is better than lice.
-It will wash away after a good shampoo.
-We used it differently than directed We shampooed it in for 10 minutes .
+Hair felt waxy but it was better than lice.
+It washed away after a good shampoo.
+We used it differently than directed.
+We shampooed it in for 10 minutes .
 Doing a massage and keeping it bubbly.
 Adding more shampoo.
 Very generously.
-After that wrap your head in a plastic bag.
-And keep on for 45 minutes.
-Then shampoo out.
-Apparently you only have to wash your pillow case the next day.
-I still washed everything as I am paranoid.
+After that wrapped my head in a plastic bag and kept it on for 45 minutes.
+Then rinsed the shampoo.
+Apparently, I only had to wash the pillow case the next day.
+I still washed everything as I was paranoid.

-I believe you can by it in health food stores. or order it direct from Pacific Hoistics 1-808-775-9040
+I believe you can by it in health food stores. or order it direct from Pacific Holistics 1-808-775-9040

 Good luck